anywhichway/denodata/README.md

 - Beta  commenced when unit test coverage first exceeded 90%
 - The exposed API is stable.
 Additional features may be exposed.

+2023-08-10 v0.0.28 (Beta)
+  - The configuration option `maxTransactionSize` has been modified to default to `1000`, the new maximum supported by `Deno KV`.
+  - Deno was upgraded to v1.36.4 for testing.
+  - A unit test `All books => ./src/denodata.test.js:307:10` will occasionally fail as a result of finding too few records.
+The reason is unknown.

 2023-08-09 v0.0.27 (Beta)
   - Exposed subscription API.
 Test coverage dropped below 90% as a result.